 Carole and I can relate to that!
 I have had to work on intimacy in communication all of our married life.
 It probably has to do with me being that logical, factual, objective kind of guy.
 I have to admit that by nature, I am a concealer of my feelings.
 In fact, if one side of a scale represented the ability to express feelings and the other side represented the need to conceal those feelings, Carole and I would probably balance the scales pretty well.

-Men in America feel that they ought to be able to deal with anything that comes along, and it’s an admission of failure if they’re having trouble.
+Men in America feel that they ought to be able to deal with anything that comes along.
+They feel it’s an admission of failure if they’re having trouble.
 Some men would rather fail at their marriage or with their children than admit that something is wrong and seek a solution.

 … Says marriage specialist Goldstein: “Men aren’t supposed to have sensitive, warm feelings or feelings of tenderness for the people around them—much less express them.”
 It is like the story of the old Vermont farmer 40 years married, who said, “I love Sarah Jane so much that sometimes it’s all I can do to keep from telling her.”